ChristianSalz/SPoHF-Yolo-V11/README.md

 Please note that dataset folders are intentionally empty — users need to download or provide their own data to run the experiments.

 > **Important note:**
-> We also have a YOLOv12 expirimental branch (https://github.com/ChristianSalz/YoloV12-Insect-Detection) to try out, but please be aware that these project is not officially supported by the ultralyrtics community so performance and stability may vary.
+> We also have a YOLOv12 experimental branch (https://github.com/ChristianSalz/YoloV12-Insect-Detection) to try out, but please be aware that these project is not officially supported by the ultralytics community so performance and stability may vary.

 # Installation Instructions (Mac)